-ELA 034 ELA Washington State History 1 - 5 Credits
+ELA 034 ELA Washington State History 2.5 Credits

-This course is designed for students seeking an adult high school diploma through the High School 21 program, students studying for the GED o exam, and students seeking educational enrichment.
+This course is designed for students seeking an adult high school diploma through the High School 21 program, students studying for the GED® exam, and students seeking educational enrichment.
 In this course, students will investigate Washington state history and government through a variety of multimedia, reading, writing, art, and music.
 Students will get a foundational overview of Washington state, its history and government, beginning with the geographical location and features, exploration and settlement, statehood and the structure of government and culminating in a project to be submitted to the HS 21 portfolio to demonstrate competency.
 Students who successfully complete this course earn HS 21+ credit for the Washington state History requirement.
 Students can earn additional credit if they demonstrate the requisite competencies in reading and writing.
 CASAS post-test will be given after 45 hours of instruction.
-Pre-requisite: CASAS score of 211-235.
+Prerequisite: CASAS score of 211-235.

-ELA 042 ELA Integrated Digital English Acceleration 1 - 9 Credits Integrated Digital English Acceleration classes prepare ELA students for entry into I-BEST and other post-secondary programs.
-30 instructional strands focus on English language instruction using an information literacy approach that aids students to learn language and locate information within a variety of contexts.
+ELA 042 ELA Integrated Digital English Acceleration 1 - 11 Credits students to learn language and locate information within a variety of contexts.
 The instructional design uses the flipped classroom model that provides online opportunities for students to gain foundational knowledge before coming to class, where they will apply the knowledge in project and problem-based activities.
 At least 50 percent of the instruction uses digital learning resources and include opportunities for self-directed learning.
 Instructor permission required.